cyclic-software/www/content/posts/angellist-roll-up-vehicle-why-what-and-how.md

---
+---
-Name: AngelList Roll Up Vehicles: Why, What and How
+Name: 'AngelList Roll Up Vehicles: Why, What and How'
-Slug: angellist-roll-up-vehicle-why-what-and-how
+Slug: 'angellist-roll-up-vehicle-why-what-and-how'
-Summary:
+Summary: ''
---
+---

 I recently raised a friends and family round for Cyclic and used an AngelList Roll Up Vehicle (RUV).
 More on the round later.
 Multiple founder friends have asked about my experience and why I used an RUV.
 Here is the Why, What and How: